ltskinner/software-engineering/design_patterns/structural/proxy/README.md

 * Proxies dont *always* need to know info about the concrete class
   * Sometimes they do but like not really

+### Related Patterns

+* Adapters provide a different interface tot he object it adapts Proxies provide the same interface, and is used for protection
+* Decorators add one or more responsibilities to an object, while proxies may or may not add responsibilities.